fgeorgatos/fgeorgatos/README.md

 - 💬 Ask me about HPC and large scale platforms
 - 📫 How to reach me: linkedin
 - 😄 Pronouns: Eur Ing / Drs
-- ⚡ Fun fact: sailing is what remains land move gets tricky
+- ⚡ Fun fact: sailing is what remains when land moves get tricky

 <h3 align="left">What I do</h3>
 <p align="left">